 |Definition:||Grant Proposal Seed Money (GPSM) funds have been earmarked by the Provost to provide support for faculty to develop proposals for external funding.
-Currently GPSM funds are provided through the annual indirect cost allocations from Foundation.|
+Currently GPSM funds are provided through the annual indirect cost allocations from the CSUSM Corporation.|

-|Authority:||The president of the university.|
+|Authority:||The President of the university.|

-|Scope:||GPSM funds are designed to assist faculty in such activities as: Refining ideas, Creating plans and designs, Trying out methodologies, Collecting preliminary data, Conducting pilot or preliminary activities, Reworking grant proposals that received encouraging review but were not funded, Seeking fellowships, Promoting collaboration Proposal areas may include research, scholarly activities, and/or pedagogy.
+|Scope:||GPSM funds are designed to assist faculty in such activities as: Refining ideas, Creating plans and designs, Trying out methodologies, Collecting preliminary data, Conducting pilot or preliminary activities, Reworking grant proposals that received encouraging review but were not funded, Seeking fellowships, Promoting collaboration.
+Proposal areas may include research, scholarly activities, and/or pedagogy.
 The funds may be used for supplies, equipment, travel, stipends, student assistants, grant writing assistance, or other needs associated with proposal development.|

 |Responsible Division:||Academic Affairs|

 |Signature Page/PDF:||View Signatures for Grant Proposal Seed Money Policy|

 All CSUSM instructional faculty and librarians (lecturer and tenure-track) may apply.

 GPSM funds have been earmarked by the Provost to provide support for faculty to develop proposals for external funding.
 Currently GPSM funds are provided through the annual indirect cost allocations from CSUSM Corporation to the Office of Graduate Studies and Research (OGSR).